Travis Kelce Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Recent Performances

-- In last week's outing against the Packers, Kelce was targeted eight times, totaling 68 yards on five receptions while scoring one touchdown.
+- Kelce put together a 68-yard performance against the Packers last week on five catches while being targeted eight times and scoring one touchdown.

-- Kelce has also added 16 grabs for 160 yards and one touchdown during his last three games.
-He was targeted 26 times and put up 53.3 receiving yards per game.
+- Kelce has 160 receiving yards on 16 catches (26 targets) with one touchdown in his last three games, averaging 53.3 yards per game.

 Kelce's Kansas City Teammates